 Ignore the cultural materialism messages.

-Watching a Christmas special with my husband, I told him, “That’s what I got you for Christmas”…pointing to the Hyundai.
-(Or at least that is what I’m told I should have got him).
-What I actually bought him was something that he needed, something that he even asked for (perish the thought).
+What I actually bought my husband was something that he needed, something that he even asked for (perish the thought).
 Anyways, we love our Subaru.

 Let Christmas giving teach us what is true.